Transform Your Home with These Leftover Granite DIY Projects

 Steps:

-2. Polish and Smooth: Ensure the surface and edges are smooth and polished for a sleek look and safe handling.
+• Polish and Smooth: Make sure the surface and edges are smooth and finished so they look great and are safe to touch.

-5. Prepare and Serve: Arrange your cheese, fruits, and nuts on the platter, ready to impress and delight your guests.
+• Prepare and Serve: Your delicious cheese, fruits, and nuts are all beautifully displayed on the platter and ready to wow your guests.

 Cheese Platter in Granite example